snunez1/binary-types/README.md

 	      (slot-value config 'hidden-dim)))))
 ```

-(Note: this isn't really the on-disk format for a llama LLM checkpoint, it's just an example that will be expanded on later)
+(Note: this isn't really the on-disk format for a llama LLM checkpoint, it's just an example for demonstration purposes.

 Also see [Chapter 24: Parsing Binary Files](https://gigamonkeys.com/book/practical-parsing-binary-files) for an extended example.